lucasgri96/udacity-football-project/README.md

 # udacity-football-project
-Building a basic LR model to predict game outcomes
+Building a basic LR model to predict game outcomes.